passbolt/passbolt_help/_pages/api/comments/comments-read-index.md

 ## Examples
 ### Request with filters

-Arequest to fetch all comments posted on a Resource identified by id ecf0ed85-3bfc-5f45-b11d-74e9a86aa313 and that includes information about who created and modified will look like this:
+A request to fetch all comments posted on a Resource identified by id ecf0ed85-3bfc-5f45-b11d-74e9a86aa313 and that includes information about who created and modified will look like this:

 ```bash